Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/10/the-best-browser-extensions-for-analytics-and-tag-debugging.md

 ## Google Analytics debugger

 The [Google Analytics Debugger](https://chrome.google.com/webstore/detail/google-analytics-debugger/jnkmfdileelhofjcijamephohjechhna), when switched on, floods your browser console with useful information about what is being tracked.
-You’ll know it’s working when you see the ASCI-Art headings in your Console.
+You'll know it's working when you see the ASCI-Art headings in your Console.

 ```
                          _                          _       _   _